matdombrock/AfterMath/README.md

-# Aftermath
+# AfterMath

-Aftermath is an over-engineered calculator written in JavaScript.
+AfterMath is an over-engineered calculator written in JavaScript.

 *If you're wondering why anyone would want a 100mb+ calculator app running on Electron, then this project is not for you.*